Pagination

 @strawberry_django.type(models.Fruit)class Fruit: name: auto

-@strawberry.typeclass Query: fruits: OffsetPaginated[Fruit] = strawberry_django.offset_paginated()
+@strawberry.typeclass Query: fruits: OffsetPaginated[Fruit] = strawberry_django.offset_paginated() Would produce the following schema:

 type Fruit { name: String!}